Embedding Guide

 zym_getNativeData(context)Extract private data from context

-zym_createNativeClosure(vm, sig, fn, ctx)Create closure bound to context
+zym_createNativeClosure(vm, sig, fn, ctx)Create fixed-arity closure bound to context

 zym_getClosureContext(closure)Extract context from native closure